Score-Milk/sm-unity-sdk/README.md

 - You have to send two messages to the frontend:
     - `ScoreMilk.GameInterface.MessagePractice()`: Call this function whenever the game goes to practice mode.
     - `ScoreMilk.GameInterface.MessageIdle()`: Call this function whenever the game exits practice mode.
+    - `ScoreMilk.GameInterface.MessagePlay()`: Call this function whenever the game goes to real match mode.

 Notes: